hamlett-neil-ur/satellite-detect-informal-settlements/README.md

 ## Elaboration.

 ***Informal settlements*** (*aka* "slums") can be defined as " highly populated urban residential area consisting mostly of closely packed, decrepit housing units in a situation of deteriorated or incomplete infrastructure, inhabited primarily by impoverished persons" [Wikipedia](https://en.wikipedia.org/wiki/Slum).
-For our purposes *informal settlements* are urban residential
+For our purposes *informal settlements* are urban residential concentrations that are not supported by public services.
+Beyond infrastructure services, these also include legal status, such as property deeds.

+We seek here to identify local concentrations that are not reflected in official or commercial records.
+Applying a *data-science* approach, we attempt to compare unofficial measurements of local population densities with official or commercial sources.
+Our "slums" will be localities in which high concentrations of residents are indicated that do not coincide with "official" sources.

+## Information sources.

+Two types of information sources interest us.
+Our basic problem leads us to primarily consider geospatial information sources (GIS).

+### *Official* sources.

 -----
 -----